 Overall the State of Idaho will benefit by the reduction in paperwork, resulting in a reduced cost of doing business.
-As more agencies begin using the P-Card for more purchases, there will be fewer transactions processed through the State Controllers Office and fewer warrants issued by the State Treasurers Office (payments to Wells Fargo Bank are all EFT).
+As more agencies begin using the P-Card for more purchases, there will be fewer transactions processed through the State Controllers Office and fewer warrants issued by the State Treasurers Office.
 If used to the full, the P-Card can have a significant impact on the cost of doing business for the State!

 - Increased Agency Controls.